Crusading movement: Crusade indulgence

-Initially seen as a unique event prompted by divine intervention, the expanding movement soon required stronger legal foundations.
-The Decretum Gratiani, an influential collection of church law, permitted warfare c.
-1140—but only against heretics.
-Within decades, jurists like Huguccio extended this to Muslims, citing just intent, recovery of Christian lands, and retaliation for violence.
-Crusades outside the Holy Land were often justified by the perceived spiritual importance of those regions, prompting writers like Arnold of Lübeck to depict Livonia as Mary the Virgin's dowry.
-Although originally framed as defensive, the Northern Crusades soon focused on conversion, while Crusades against anti-papal Christians were portrayed as essential to safeguard the Holy Land.

-Soon after Clermont, the chronicler Guibert of Nogent wrote that "God has instituted in our times holy wars" so that both knights and commoners might gain salvation.
-Yet the nature of the spiritual rewards granted to the First Crusaders remains unclear.
+Soon after Clermont, the chronicler Guibert of Nogent wrote that "God has instituted in our times holy wars" so that believers might gain salvation.
+Yet the nature of the spiritual rewards granted to the first crusaders remains unclear.
 Some sources mention cancellation of temporal penance, others full remission of sins.
 (Note: Bishop Lambert of Arras, present at Clermont, wrote that those departing for the Holy Land "could substitute this journey for all penance".
-Another participant, Robert of Rheims said that Urban had granted the remission of sins to the Crusaders, while a third eyewitness, Baldric of Dol noted the Pope instructed the bishops to absolve only those who had confessed.)
-Pope Urban referred to remissio peccatorum ("remission of sins") in one letter, and in another promised absolution of all penance to those travelling to the Holy Land "only for the salvation of their souls", provided they confessed.
-His successors used similar phases, such as peccatorum absolutionem ("absolution of sins") and venia peccatorum ("forgiveness of sins").
+Another participant, Robert of Rheims said that Urban had granted the remission of sins to the crusaders, and a third eyewitness, Baldric of Dol, noted the Pope instructed the bishops to absolve only those who had confessed.)
+Pope Urban referred to remissio peccatorum ('absolution from sins') in one letter, and in another promised absolution of all penance.

-Theological debate on indulgences began c.
-1130.
-Peter Abelard sharply criticized the practice, although most later theologians accepted it.
+Peter Abelard, c.
+1130, still sharply criticized grants of indulgence, but most later theologians accepted it.
 The Fourth Lateran Council codified Crusade indulgences in 1215, declaring that "sins repented by heart and confessed with mouth" would be remitted.
-The theological basis remained unsettled until c.
-1230, when the "Treasury of Merit" doctrine emerged, which held that the Church could grant indulgences from merit earned through Christ and the martyrs.
+The theological basis was clarified with the emergence of the "Treasury of Merit" doctrine, drawing on the merits of Christ and the saints, c.
+1230.
 Occasionally, offenders of particular crimes—such as arsonists, violators of trade embargoes with Muslims, and assailants of clergy—were granted indulgence.
-Debate over the scope of the indulgence continued, with Bonaventure arguing that indulgences did not apply to those dying before fulfilling their vow, and Thomas Aquinas maintaining that penitent crusaders who confessed would attain salvation even if they died before departing.
+Debate over the scope of the indulgence continued, Bonaventure arguing that indulgences did not apply to those dying before fulfilling their vow, and Thomas Aquinas maintaining that penitent crusaders who confessed would attain salvation even if they died before departing.